Obama buys first video game campaign ads

 Nearly 5 million people have visited the VoteForChange.com site since its launch August 25, and more than 774,000 using the site have downloaded a voter registration form to date, his campaign said.

 Earlier this month, the Obama campaign placed nationwide VoteForChange ads on users' home pages of the social networking site Facebook.com.

 The novel use of interactive media by Obama is further evidence of his substantial funding advantage over McCain, whose campaign is limited to the $84 million in public money he agreed to accept.

 Obama raised a record $67 million in August and is expected to perhaps approach $100 million for September, according to the Washington Post, which reported that Obama has been running seven or eight times as many commercials as McCain in some states.

-His 30-minute ads on CBS and NBC are believed to have cost his campaign roughly $1 million each.
+His 30-minute television ads are believed to have cost his campaign roughly $1 million each.